Stencyl/stencylpedia/chapter-d/block-spec.md

 ![](http://static.stencyl.com/pedia2/blocks/flow/flow_debug/Print.png)

+Don't worry about the details for now.
 This will be useful to refer back to as you read through this article.

 ```
 <palette>